 Requests for disability-related accommodations to these stated housing policies should be made through the Director of Accessibility and Academic Support; jaltshuler@simons-rock.edu.
 All applications will be evaluated on a case-by-case basis.
-Simon's Rock's disability policies. guidelines, and forms, including Simon's Rock Housing Accommodation policy, Service Animal Policy and Emotional Support Animal Policy, are available online at http://simons-rock.edu/academics/academic-advising-and-support/disability-services.php.
+Simon's Rock's disability policies, guidelines, and forms, including Simon's Rock Housing Accommodation policy, Service Animal Policy and Emotional Support Animal Policy, are available online at http://simonsrock.edu/academics/academic-advising-and-support/disability- services.php.

-Students who have residential needs that are not related to disability should contact the Dean of Students.
+Students who have residential needs that are not related to disability should contact the Dean of Students and Equitable Community or their designee.